cloudmesh-community/book/chapters/iot/tools.md

 Arduino
 -------

-This instalation is optional.
+This installation is optional.
 In the event that there is a TTY error, you will need to install Arduino, since your Mac may be missing some drivers that are included in Arduino.
-Simply go to [Arduino](https://www.arduino.cc/en/guide/macOSX) and follow the instalation instructions.
+Simply go to [Arduino](https://www.arduino.cc/en/guide/macOSX) and follow the installation instructions.

 OSX Terminal
 ------------